AbilashK/redux-talk/README.md

-## A short introductory presentation about webpack
+## A short introductory presentation about redux